pschachte/wybe/WYBE.md

 `in`, `is`, `where`, `pub`, `def`, `type`, `constructor`, or `constructors`, then the line break is not considered to be a separator.
-Likewise, if what follows is an operator symbol other than `?`, `!`, or `~`, a comma, semicolon, a right parenthesis, bracket, or brace, or one of the keywords `in`, `is`, or `where`, then the line break is not considered to be a separator.
+Likewise, if what follows is an operator symbol other than `?`, `!`, or `~`, a comma, semicolon, a right parenthesis, bracket, brace, or one of the keywords `in`, `is`, or `where`, then the line break is not considered to be a separator.
 Otherwise, the line break is treated as a separator, as if you had written an explicit semicolon.